-Genetic testing lags for mental illness, forces parents to internet
+Genetic testing lags for mental illness, forcing parents to seek answers online

 The more we've learned about specific connections between genomic variations and diseases, the more important genetic testing and counseling have become.
 But one area of medicine has lagged in providing this genetic counseling, with unsettling consequences - mental illness.